Job Benefits You Will Receive

 Pension Plan (50/50)

-Foreign teachers are technically required to contribute 4.5% of their monthly salary into the Korean national pension scheme.
-The school matches this contribution (9% total) is typically deducted from your monthly salary then matched by your employer with an equal contribution.
-You can claim all of the money, your contributions plus the contributions made by your employer, at the end of your contract period.
+Teachers are required to contribute 4.5% of their monthly salary into the Korean national pension scheme.
+Your school then matches this contribution for a total of 9%.
+You can claim your entire pension contributions at the end of your contract period.
 Note: Only Canadian and American teachers are eligible for the pension refund.

 You can expect a minimum of 2 weeks paid holidays during the course of your 12 month contract.
 Your vacation dates will be determined by the school you work at; you’ll essentially need to take your holidays when the schools close during the summer and winter breaks.